MaxwellXChen/Machine-Learning-and-Movies/README.md

 Looking at these results, it makes sense that reviews -both IMDb and metascore- should be important features when predicting the model as they can provide a general idea of the popularity of a movie.
 However, it is interesting that a movie’s budget would have an impact on the success of a movie.
 Perhaps the budget would assume more marketing materials and therefore more exposure.

 ##### PCA
-PCA was performed on the dataset to determine patterns in the data.
-For the IMDb scores.
+PCA was performed on the dataset to determine patterns in the data for the IMDb scores.
 First, we calculated the first and second principal components to visualize the data and identify any strong patterns.
 Reducing the number of features from 15 to 2 was helpful in visualizing our data, but the results determined that 2 features was not enough to retain a large portion of the variance in the data.
 Calculating the first and second principal components resulted in a very low explained variance, which indicated that only a small amount of variance was explained by the first two principal components.

 ![PCA_Visualization_IMDB](https://user-images.githubusercontent.com/72058559/145155346-ca80c5e1-0f33-43f3-9e96-f6ff69429957.PNG)
 ![ExpectedVar_2PCs_IMDB](https://user-images.githubusercontent.com/72058559/145155365-3a464b23-3eda-4317-bb2e-a82fdd22808f.PNG)